Digital epidemiology and Infodemiology of hand-foot-mouth disease (HFMD) in Italy. Disease trend assessment via Google and Wikipedia.

 Abstract

-Background and aim: The study aimed to evaluate the epidemiological trend of hand, foot and mouth disease (HFMD) in Italy using data on Internet searches volume
+Background and aim: The study aimed to evaluate the epidemiological trend of hand, foot and mouth disease (HFMD) in Italy using data on Internet search volume.

 Methods: A cross-sectional study design was used.
-Data on Internet searches have been obtained from Google Trends (GT) and Wikipedia.
+Data on Internet searches were obtained from Google Trends (GT) and Wikipedia.
 We used the following Italian search term: “Malattia mano-piede-bocca” (Hand-foot-mouth disease, in English).
-One monthly time-frame elapsing have been extracted partly overlapping, from July 2015 to December 2022.
-We overlapped GT and Wikipedia data to perform a linear regression and correlation analysis.
+A monthly time-frame was extracted, partly overlapping, from July 2015 to December 2022.
+GT and Wikipedia were overlapped to perform a linear regression and correlation analyses.
 Statistical analyses were performed using the Spearman's rank correlation coefficient (rho).
-A linear regression was performed considering Wikipedia and GT.
+A linear regression analysis was performed considering Wikipedia and GT.

-Results: The search peaks for both Wikipedia and GT are in the months November-December for the autumn-winter season, in the month of June for the spring-summer season, with the exception of the period from June 2020 to June 2021 (probably due to the restrictions of the COVID19 pandemic).
+Results: Search peaks for both Wikipedia and GT occurred in the months November-December during the autumn-winter season and in June during the spring-summer season, except for the period from June 2020 to June 2021, probably due to the restrictions of the COVID19 pandemic.
 A temporal correlation was observed between GT and Wikipedia search trends.

-Conclusions: This is the first study in Italy that tries to clarify the epidemiology of HFMD, Google search and Wikipedia can be useful for public health surveillance; however, to date, digital epidemiology cannot replace the classical surveillance system.
+Conclusions: This is the first study in Italy that attempts to clarify the epidemiology of HFMD.
+Google search and Wikipedia can be valuable for public health surveillance; however, to date, digital epidemiology cannot replace the traditional surveillance system.

 References